whoisdominic/leetgrinder/README.md

 A Chrome extension to help you track and improve your LeetCode problem-solving skills.

+Requires an Airtable account with the following base:

+You can create a new base with the following [template]("")

+## Roadmap

+- [ ] Update airtable template to include Blind 75 questions
+- [ ] Add a ability to auto add Companies
+- [ ] Add a ability to auto add problem types

 ## Installation

 ### From GitHub Releases (Recommended)